-Public Act 99-0906 (the “Future Energy Jobs Bill”) was signed into law by Governor Rauner on December 7, 2016 and will take effect on June 1, 2017.
-The Illinois Renewable Portfolio Standard will be revamped to include new procurements and programs administered by the Illinois Power Agency.
-In addition, there will be revisions to net metering, a new rebate for smart inverters for photovoltaic projects, and new compliance obligations for Alternative Retail Electric Suppliers.
+Public Act 99-0906 (the "Future Energy Jobs Act") took effect on June 1, 2017.
+This Act substantially revamped the Illinois Renewable Portfolio Standard to include new procurements and programs administered by the Illinois Power Agency.
+In addition, there are revisions to net metering, a new rebate for smart inverters for distributed generation projects, and new compliance obligations for Alternative Retail Electric Suppliers.

 Renewable Portfolio Standard for Alternative Retail Electric Suppliers

-Public Act 99-0906 revises how Alternative Retail Electric Suppliers (“ARES”) comply with the RPS.
+Public Act 99-0906 also revised how Alternative Retail Electric Suppliers ("ARES") comply with the RPS.
 ARES compliance with the RPS is determined by the Illinois Commerce Commission.
-They will be developing more information and guidance for ARES.

 Utility Procurements (20 ILCS 3855/1-75(c))

 The Illinois Power Agency procures renewable resources for Ameren Illinois, ComEd, and MidAmerican to meet their Renewable Portfolio Standard obligations.
-As described above these obligations will be changing starting in 2017 pursuant to Public Act 99-0906.
+As described above these obligations will be changing pursuant to Public Act 99-0906.